-In the summer of 1992, I watched the girl from Oklahoma, Shannon Miller, rise to the lead in the individual gymnastics competition at the Olympics and then win her medals.
+In the summer of 1992, I watched a girl from Oklahoma, Shannon Miller, rise to the lead in the individual gymnastics competition at the Olympics and then win her medals.
 They interviewed her coach and did a story on his coaching career and style.

 As I watched her performance and his coaching from the sidelines, I noticed one very important thing that he continually did for her and her teammates.
 He kept them focused on what they were doing.
-He continued to talk to them from the sidelines, shout encouragement, clap his hands but what he was really doing was helping them to tune out the noise and music coming from the other events, eliminate distraction from the applause and cheers of the crowd, and focus in on what they had come there to do.
+He continued to talk to them from the sidelines, shout encouragement, clap his hands but what he was really doing was helping them to tune out the noise and music coming from the other events, eliminating distraction from the applause and cheers of the crowd, and focus in on what they had come there to do.

-This is usually the secret of success in any sport or enterprise: focusing in on what you are doing.
+This is usually the secret of success in any sport or enterprise: focusing on what you are doing.
 "Keep your eye on the ball" is what good instructors and batting coaches teach their players.
-Keep your eye on that margin of profit businessmen are told.
+Keep your eye on that margin of profit, businessmen are told.
 Learn to find and keep your finger on the pulse is the main instruction given to those who are learning CPR.

 Basically he is saying that if you are a Christian, you are going to go to heaven.
 Keep your eye focused there.
 This life will provide many distractions in the form of riches or troubles, the pleasures of youth and the problems of growing old and dying.
 But throughout all of this, in order to win the prize we must keep our eye on our eventual resurrection and final destination in heaven.

 In addition, Paul explains how we stay focused on our goal in the last part of chapter 3.
 Basically, he says three things.
 In order to keep our eyes on heaven, we need to

 - Deal with the sin in our lives on a daily basis (Colossians 3:5-11).
 Do not let sin blind you, to the point where you cannot see heaven anymore.